Regular Checks

 5. Tx on, aerial (antenna) extended if 35MHz.

-6. Power Rx, wait for Rx happy (no flashing lights), gyro initialised and working.
+6. Power Rx, wait for Rx happy (no flashing lights),

 7. Move sticks and confirm correct tail pitch response and swash movement.